sam-git/personal-goals/happy-moments/happy-moments.md

 - Had breakfast out with Elliott and Johnny.
 Was feeling a bit hung over, but the waitress was really nice and friendly came and chatted with us for a bit.
 We left her a tip.
 - Got all the way to the end of reading the chapter in Eloquent Javascript on Building a Programming Language.
 I found it tough going but it was rewarding to get to the end of it having understood everything.
 - Went for a run in a park and my legs finally didn't hurt.

+30/12/2015
+Went to Oriental Bay with Sarah and her 2 kids before lunch time.
+The weather was amazing and it was really nice just relaxing on the beach.